Calculate field values

 When you write an SQL expression to calculate field values, use standardized SQL.
 This section provides a list of the operators and SQL functions you can use for SQL calculations in ArcGIS Online.

-After you've created your SQL expression, click the Calculate button.
+After you create a SQL expression, click the Calculate button.
 If there are any errors, an error message appears at the bottom of the dialog box.
 Correct the expression syntax and calculate again.

 Operators